 Here are some questions/answers that we are frequently asked.
 If you have additional questions that aren't covered here, please feel free to give us a call at (508) 695-0261.

 - What are the Hospital hours?

-Our hospital is open Monday through Friday from 8:00 am to 5:00 pm.
+Our hospital is open Monday, Tuesday, Thursday and Friday from 8:00 am to 5:00 pm.
 On Saturdays we are open from 8:00 am until 2:00 pm.
-The clinic is closed on Sunday.
+The clinic is closed on Wednesday and Sunday.

 - Do I need to have an appointment?

 - What forms of payment do you accept?